llord1/llord1.github.io/07a-LegalSurvey.md

 Yes, they used English

-Yes, they used Saint Lucian Kwéyòl (Antillean Creole/Patios)
+Yes, they used Saint Lucian Kwéyòl (Antillean Creole/ Patois)

 Yes, they used Haitian Creole